enotspe/fortinet-2-elasticsearch/docs/installation/storage/victoria.md

 #-retention.maxDiskSpaceUsageBytes=800GiB
 ```

-Adjust these values based on your storage requirements and retention policies.
+Adjust these values based on your storage capacity and retention requirements.

 !!! warning "Important"
     ⚔️ `-retention.maxDiskSpaceUsageBytes` and `-retention.maxDiskUsagePercent` flags are mutually exclusive.